 Author’s note: Yes, I actually lost the Honor Flight Northern Colorado hat that Matt Voris sent me to Augusta, Georgia.
-It must have been when Erik Klinger and I stopped for lunch (the place with no AC) and went to the Men’s room to soak my head and wash up a bit.
-I must have left it on the dyer up high and walked out, without my hat.
+It must have been when Erik Klinger and I stopped for lunch (the place with no AC) and went to the men’s room to soak my head and wash up a bit.
+I must have left it on the drier up high and walked out, without my hat.
 I was so mad and embarrassed when I was looking for it in Jessup, Maryland that I decided I wouldn’t tell Matt and buy one when I got home.
 I hope he doesn’t see this.

 When I woke up after a quick nap, I did the first thing I did every morning; pull the curtains to the side and see what Mother Nature had in store for me.
 To my surprise it was pouring and I just smiled and hopped in the shower.
 The smile was actually reverse tears because the last thing I wanted to do was put on rain gear to start my day.

 Panic had set in the night before as I had to re-route myself in order to get the 10,000 miles in within the 10 days.
-I knew there was no way I would make it through Philadelphia, New York City and all the other misery and toll roads the Eastern seaboard would serve up in all its kindness.
+I knew there was no way I would make it through Philadelphia, New York City and all the other misery and toll roads the eastern seaboard would serve up in all its kindness.

-It was also in New York somewhere I actually paid $12 for a pack of smokes…still can’t believe I did that.
+It was in New York somewhere where I actually paid $12 for a pack of smokes…still can’t believe I did that.
 Then the fog rolled in.
 I mean FOG!
-75 miles of fog through Pennsylvania that was so thick you literally couldn’t see the length of a semi-truck.
+There was 75 miles of fog through Pennsylvania that was so thick you literally couldn’t see the length of a semi-truck.
 I have never experienced a more uncomfortable feeling being in fog that thick for that long.
 The fun of it wore off very quickly.

-Then the rain rolled in, right when the sun went down, and rained like it had never rained before all the way to Tennessee and when I say hard rain I mean rain like Noah was on his way.
+Then the rain rolled in, right when the sun went down, and rained like it had never rained before all the way to Tennessee, and when I say hard rain I mean rain like Noah was on his way.
 I can’t even begin to tell you how depressed I was about midnight when for the first time I questioned myself, and my abilities, and really pondered if I would even get close to finishing this ride.
-I had reached a point of exhaustion I have never experienced and safety for the day was becoming a factor.
+I had reached a point of exhaustion I have never experienced, and safety for the day was becoming a factor.

 It was when I finally made it to wherever it was I stopped for the night (forgot the receipt) that I knew the ride was only two days from being done and quitting now was not an option.
 In fact, quitting was never an option, but the time frame of completing the ride was.

-Physically, I was good to go, mentally, I was drained, but I would ride on the next day as the day before with renewed vigor as the ride was heading West and home.
+Physically, I was good to go.
+Mentally, I was drained.
+But I would ride on the next day as the day before with renewed vigor, as the ride was heading west and home.